 And as always, anyone not feeling well (player, parent, guest) should stay home.

 We would also kindly request that parents refrain from congregating during any remaining outdoor practice, especially on the hill where players keep their equipment.

 Medford Strikers Parents,

 As previously stated, the NJ Governor issued an Incoming Travel Advisory effective 6/25/20 requiring those entering NJ from certain states to self-quarantine for 14-days.
-As of 10/6/20, those states now include Alabama, Alaska, Arizona, Colorado, Delaware, Florida, Georgia, Guam, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, North Carolina, North Dakota, New Mexico, Oklahoma, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, West Virginia, Wisconsin, and Wyoming.
+As of 10/28/20, those states now include Alabama, Alaska, Arizona, Arkansas, California, Colorado, Florida, Georgia, Guam, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
 This list is expected to continue to be updated over time.
 More information can be found at https://covid19.nj.gov/.

 Impact to any Medford Strikers Player traveling to or who recently returned from one of the impacted states: